periode/pocketwebradio/README.md

 the app is based on `react-native@0.69.5` and `react-native-track-player@^3.1.0`. it builds on android, but i haven't tried on ios.

+you can also download it from the [play store](https://play.google.com/store/apps/details?id=com.pocketwebradio).

 ## screenshots

 <img src="./assets/documentation/doc_1.png" width="200"/> <img src="./assets/documentation/doc_2.png" width="200"/>